 The Day of the Dead in Mexico isn’t so much a religious holiday as it is a cultural holiday.
 The holiday and the sugar skull tradition serve to celebrate the lives of deceased relatives.

-The taco is a staple in Mexican food.
-It might be surprising to know that they haven’t been popular for that long of a time.
-There is not exact history of where and when they came about.
+The taco is a staple of Mexican cuisine, so it might be surprising to learn that tacos don’t have a very long history.
+There is no exact history of where and when they came about.
 However, historian, Jeffrey M. Pilcher, professor of history at the University of Minnesota, has traveled around the world researching Mexican food.
 He […]

 The burrito is one of Mexico’s greatest gift to the world.
 Some have supposed that the name burrito which technically means “little donkey” in Spanish.
 It is possible they received this name because they look a bit like the bed rolls which were traditionally placed the back of donkeys during trips.
 No matter where the […]

 Did you know?
 The first Hass avocado tree is still alive and producing fruit.
 Maybe if we ate more avocados, we would live longer and healthier lives, just like that tree!
 And while you may not sprout into an avocado tree simply be eating too much guacamole, it does mean you will be nourished inside […]